 One of the biggest challenges of remote work is the feeling of isolation and working in silos.
 Increased automation and digitalization naturally change the internal ecosystem of an organization, but tools to keep the whole team connected should be considered.
 Human connections become increasingly meaningful, especially when we consider the multiple scenarios of people working from home.

-This other side of the coin of working for home includes distractions (“oh, I’ll just reply to this email” or “I’ll just fold up the laundry real quick”) but it is also important to know that your co-workers may live in very different situations from the ones you might experience – think kids and family, pets or even crappy bandwidth, and accept that some things are out of our control.
+This other side of the coin of working at home includes distractions (“oh, I’ll just reply to this email” or “I’ll just fold up the laundry real quick”) but it is also important to know that your co-workers may live in very different situations from the ones you might experience – think kids and family, pets or even crappy bandwidth, and accept that some things are out of our control.

 This is not to say that we should increase meeting times or screen time.
 You shouldn't feel like you need to accept every invitation to yet another Zoom happy hour or games night.
-Video calls can be more emotionally draining than a regular get-together because they are rigidly planned, and the shift to working from home has somehow made at least my personal social circle think that I am available to jump in a call at any time.
+Video calls can be more emotionally draining than a regular get-together because they are rigidly planned, and the shift to working from home has somehow made at least my personal social circle think that I am available to jump on a call at any time.

 The same goes for company meetings.
 Do you know the feeling when you’re sitting in a meeting, scheduled for an hour – and all you can think of is that this should have been an email?
 Yeah, me too.
 Packing your schedule with half-work-half-social meetings gets neither done and results in a knee-jerk reaction to the next invitation I get.

-An MIT study outlines that this anxiety we get from working remotely is due to the lack of passive face time – just by seeing someone around the office space gives you the feeling that they prioritize work.
-Even more concerning, however, is the notion that management was 9% more likely to describe employees with whom they shared more passive face time with, as “responsible” and “dependable” – and are more likely to promote and advance those employees.
+An MIT study outlines that this anxiety we get from working remotely is due to the lack of passive face time – just seeing someone around the office space gives you the feeling that they prioritize work.
+Even more concerning, however, is the notion that management was 9% more likely to describe employees with whom they shared more passive face time, as “responsible” and “dependable” – and are more likely to promote and advance those employees.

 "Companies rarely promote people into leadership roles who haven’t been consistently seen and measured.
 It’s a familiarity thing, and it’s a trust thing.
 We’re not saying that the people who get promoted are stars during every “crucible” moment at the office, but at least they’re present and accounted for.
 And their presence says: Work is my top priority.
 I’m committed to this company.
 I want to lead.
 And I can." – Jack and Suzy Welch